Csaenz10/Problems-solved-with-R-and-Python/README.md

 ```

-* Load the following libraries (install if necessary):
+* Load the following libraries (install if necessary): tidyverse, readxl, janitor, and lubridate
-    * tidyverse
-    * readxl
-    * janitor
-    * lubridate
-* Referring to lecture 8 (some code will need to be altered), read the data from age_count_2020-07-13_2020-10-11.xlsx into a tibble named covid_cases_age and then do the following in a single pipeline:
+* Read the data from age_count_2020-07-13_2020-10-11.xlsx into a tibble named covid_cases_age and then do the following in a single pipeline:
     * format the column names
     * make a new column called date and format it as YYYY-MM-DD using ymd()
     * make a new column called age_class that evaluates the the values in age_years and assigns them to the proper 20 yr age bin: 0-19, 20-39, 40-59, 60-79, 80+